haobug/xposed/README.md

 xposed
 ======

-xposed all sub projects from https://github.com/rovo89 in 1, managed with repo
+clone all sub projects from https://github.com/rovo89 in 1, managed with repo

 initialize the repo, DO NOT use git clone directly.